Helping dogs feel safe, calm, and understood

 A simple daily routine that creates structure, safety, potty training, and calm for your dog.

-The 7 Principles of Safety: The foundation that helps your dog feel safe, secure, and trust you as their leader.
+The 7 Principles of Safety: Helping your dog feel safe, secure, and trust you as their leader.

 The Adrenaline Scale:

-How to read your dog’s stress level, understand their threshold, and prevent behaviors before they happen.
+How to read your dog’s stress threshold, and prevent behaviors before they happen.

 For less than the cost of one private lesson with Jodi,